Code-Institute-Submissions/milestone-project-101/README.md

 ---

 ## Testing
 During this project I created a repository for it on github and accessed it through gitpod workspaces.
-Every change in the html/ css file was saved and then run locally by entering 'python3 -m http.server' into the terminal to view changes.
+Every change in the html/ css/ js files was saved and then run locally by entering 'python3 -m http.server' into the terminal to view changes.
 If changes were successful I added the file to the git server by inputting 'git add (file name)' and then committed the files with a corresponding message indicating what changes had been made by inputting 'git commit -m "changes".
 After that I pushed the files to my repository using 'git push'

 ### Stories
 - _As a user of this app, I want everything layed out and easy to navigate._